-- Government support: The state introduced some bonus as incentives for electric car purchase to encourage people those models.
+- Government support: The state introduced some bonuses as incentives for electric car purchases to encourage people those models.
 This premium can go up to 66,000 yuan (that is to say about $9.000).
 An amount that is not insignificant to help a population where the emerging middle class can seek to invest in this kind of model, now that they can afford it.

 - Escaping restrictions: In Beijing, electric cars exempt residents from having to wait to be “drawn” to be allowed to drive.
 In Shanghai, this prevents them from paying prohibitive registration fees.
 But it also allows them to escape the control of registrations which is exercised rather strictly throughout China.